rahulktd/Workshop-management-/README.md

 ## Contact

-If you have any questions or inquiries about this project, please contact [rahulktd](https://github.com/rahulktd/)https://github.com/rahulktd/
+If you have any questions or inquiries about this project, please contact [rahulktd](https://github.com/rahulktd/)

-Feel free to adjust the content according to your preferences and add any additional sections or details that you find necessary.